Postgraduate course information

 Master's (research) coursework

 Coursework for master's degree students is typically undertaken in block sessions of three to six days.
-These blocks are typically held in February and August.
-Students are required to attend a block session for each subject in which they are enrolled for that session.
+Students are required to attend a block session for the subject typically held in Autumn session.

 UTS: Health has explicit guidelines relating to academic misconduct, including plagiarism.
 In brief, plagiarism is defined as any attempt to use the work of another person without acknowledging the source.
 For the purposes of this rule, 'work' is defined as written materials such as books, journals and magazine articles or other papers, and also includes films and computer programs.